Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 Being a scapegoat comes with being bullied.
 If you set boundaries, however, people are least likely to bully you.
 Therefore, there’s also less chance of you being a scapegoat.

 Setting boundaries is a must, though not always easy, especially if you’re a victim of bullying.
-However, you must continue to have boundaries, otherwise, others will only ride roughshod over you.
+However, you must continue to have boundaries; otherwise, others will only ride roughshod over you.

-“What is setting boundaries?” you might ask.
+“What are boundaries?” you might ask.

 If you have no boundaries, you get no respect.

-People will only take advantage of you and, over time, they will get comfortable with doing so.
-Even worse, you will come to be known as the poor sucker that everyone can crap on and attract more of the same from total strangers.
+People will only take advantage of you.
+And, over time, they will get comfortable doing so.
+Even worse, you will come to be known as a pushover whom everyone can crap on.

+And you will attract more of the same from total strangers.
 In that, you make yourself susceptible to being a scapegoat and target of bullying.

 Being overly friendly, overly accommodating, and too available does not win respect.
-It will only does the opposite because people will take your kindness for weakness.
+It will only do the opposite because people will take your kindness for weakness.
 In short, you hand over your personal power.

 when you set boundaries, you take back your personal power

-Moreover, you not only set boundaries but you also need to enforce them!
+Moreover, you not only set boundaries, but you also need to enforce them!

 Stick to your guns.
 Keep fighting for your right to be treated with respect.
-Show them that you will stand up to them no matter what they do, and eventually, they’ll get tired and realize that you aren’t worth the effort.
-They’ll go find an easier target.
+Show them that you will stand up to them no matter what they do.

 So, always set boundaries and be prepared to fight to protect them.